EYES WIDE SHUT ANALYSIS - PART TWO

 Several of Helena's drawings are on the wall beside.

-Just as in The Shining domestic dining scenes of mother and child were accompanied by television cartoons, so too we have Helena watching Bugs Bunny on the television, Speedy Gonzales (a mouse) on the screen as we hear.
-"T'was the night before Christmas, and all through the house, not a creature was stirring, not even a mouse."
+Just as in The Shining domestic dining scenes of mother and child were accompanied by television cartoons, so too we have Helena watching Bugs Bunny on the television, Speedy Gonzales (a mouse) on the screen.
+We hear "T'was the night before Christmas, and all through the house, not a creature was stirring, not even a mouse."
 Dressed in a white robe decorated with perhaps a cherry design, the daughter eats cereal.
 Alice, in a blue bathrobe, drinks coffee, reading the newspaper.
 Toast, a bottle of Welch's grape jam, a bear shaped container of honey, and a container of "I Can't Believe it's Not Butter" rest on the table.

 The cartoon is suited because of the Christmas theme.
 One could stop there and think it has simply been included because it is around Christmas and so here is a Christmas cartoon.
 However, later in the movie Kubrick will have this cartoon reflecting and commenting on the action, the same as he did in The Shining.

 Here we have the poem on Christmas referring to a mouse and Speedy Gonzales.
 He wears a red kerchief that Wikipedia notes is like those worn during the St. Fermin festival, its celebration in Pamplona involving the famous "Running of the Bulls" or Encierro, in which men race with the bulls to the bullring.
-It may be that Kubrick's focus is given to Speedy Gonzales due a connection to the labyrinth via the bull.
+It may be Speedy Gonzales connects to the labyrinth via the bull.

 Looking up Speedy Gonzales, I find the cartoon being watched is "The Fright Before Christmas".
 A Tasmanian Devil, being flown over the North Pole, escapes and accidentally ends up dressed in Santa's clothing and delivering presents in his sleigh.
 Speedy Gonzales barely factors and only appears in this one shot.
 The story concerns Taz showing up at Bugs Bunny's house and Bugs getting rid of him.
 At first, when Taz is covered with soot from the chimney and black from head to toe, Bugs believes him to be Santa Claus, then Taz spins the dirt off and Bugs realizes who it actually is.
 Taz, covered in soot as the shadow, fits in with the "My Shadow" poem Helena will later read and shadow aspects throughout the film.
 The idea of the "fright" before Christmas suits Eyes Wide Shut with Bill getting a considerable fright.
 At one point in the cartoon, which we don't see here, Bugs feeds Taz the requisite cookies and milk that often await Santa on the hearth (he's asked if he wants Devil's Food cake), and this foreshadows Alice later seen eating Devil's food cookies while watching television, the "shadow" directly referenced in that scene via a book before the mirror in Domino's apartment.